HP ENVY 5055 Wireless All-in-One Photo Printer Review

 Setup is quite straight-forward, requiring about 5 minutes to be up and running.
 Additionally, you have a very simple and easy to follow guide in the box as well, as well as an included HP Envy 5055 driver pack for easy setup.
 It has a print resolution of 1200 x 1200 dpi for monocolored prints and 4800 x 1200 dpi for colored prints.
 It is the same resolution you’ll readily find on most budget home printers.
 With prints speeds of 10 pages and 7 pages per minute for monocolored and colored prints respectively, that’s not the best around but is still practical for a budget inkjet printer.

 In addition to the printer, the Envy has a copier with a 600 x 300 copier resolution for both colored and black and white.
 For copying, it has speeds of about 8 pages per minute and 4 pages per minute, for monocolors and colored, respectively.
 Again, at its peak resolution of 1200 x 1200 dpi for black and white prints, this printer falls short of a perfect resolution for a budget printer.
+You can opt fo ink subscription as well, but this printer readily prints from social media pages with ease.

 For most part, it will get the job done in printing out crisp text documents, though.
 However, for small fonts, it might deliver low quality prints with text that’s quite hard to even read, since the nozzles responsible for black ink distribution are not closely spread.
 Apparently, inkjet prints are not often accurate on the black and white front, but they are able to capture the colors sharply.